 Let me guess: You currently house your WordPress sites at a host you’re not too happy with.
 (Or worse, they’re spread across multiple hosts, everything is everywhere, and your current setup is a bit of a mess.)

-You know it’s time to find a new hosting solution, but where do you even start?
+You know it’s time to find a new hosting solution (probably a managed WordPress host), but where do you even start?
 How do you actually tackle getting all your sites on one host in a feasible, and dare I say pleasant, way?

 You’re in the right place.